Phil Johnson (basketball, born 1941)

-Early life and college playing career
+Early life

+Philip Donald Johnson was born on September 6, 1941, in Grace, Idaho.
+He attended Grace High School, where he excelled in basketball and graduated in 1959.

+College career

-Philip Donald Johnson, a native of Grace, Idaho, graduated from Grace High School in 1959.
-He attended Utah State University for one year before transferring to Weber College (now Weber State University) in Ogden, Utah, where he played on the Wildcats basketball team for one season.
+Johnson attended Utah State University for one year before transferring to Weber College (now Weber State University) in Ogden, Utah, where he played on the Wildcats basketball team for one season.
 In 1961, Johnson returned to Utah State University and played two years on the Utah State Aggies basketball team.
 Playing under coach LaDell Andersen, Johnson was part of Utah State teams that made the NCAA tournaments of 1962 and 1963.
 Johnson averaged 12.3 points and 7.1 rebounds in his senior season and graduated from Utah State in 1963 with a B.S. in physical education, and in 1964 he completed his master's degree.

 Coaching career

+Utah State (1963–1964)

 Johnson began his coaching career in the 1963–64 season as the freshman basketball team coach at Utah State.

+Weber State (1964–1971)

 In 1964, Johnson returned to his junior college alma mater, by then Weber State College, as an assistant coach under Dick Motta.
 In four seasons with Johnson as an assistant, Weber State finished at the top of the Big Sky Conference in 1965, 1966, and 1968 and made the 1968 NCAA Tournament.

 In 1968, Johnson became head coach at Weber State.
 In three seasons with Johnson as head coach, Weber State was Big Sky regular season champions every season and made every NCAA tournament from 1969 to 1971.
 The Big Sky also recognized Johnson as Coach of the Year in those seasons, as well.
-Johnson left Weber State with a 68-16 record.
+Johnson left Weber State with a 68–16 record.

+Chicago Bulls (1971–1973)

 In his first NBA coaching job, Johnson again joined Dick Motta's coaching staff in 1971 with the Chicago Bulls.

+Kansas City-Omaha/Kansas City Kings (1973–1978)

 On November 29, 1973, the Kansas City-Omaha Kings hired Johnson as new head coach after firing Bob Cousy.
 Inheriting a 6–19 team, Johnson went 27–31 for the rest of the season, and the Kings finished 33–49.
 The following season, Johnson led the Kings a 44–38 record and a berth in the 1975 NBA Playoffs.
 For this achievement, Johnson earned the 1975 NBA Coach of the Year Award.
 Johnson was fired on January 7, 1978, following a 13–24 start for the now Kansas City Kings.

+Chicago Bulls (1979–1982)

 In 1979, Johnson returned to the Chicago Bulls, this time as an assistant coach on Jerry Sloan's staff.
 When Sloan was fired, Phil completed the year as Rod Thorn's assistant.

+Utah Jazz (1982–1984)

 On July 20, 1982, Johnson joined Frank Layden's staff on the Utah Jazz and would serve as an assistant coach for two seasons.